spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-currency-module.md

+This document describes how to upgrade the Currency module.

+## Upgrading from version 3.* to version 4.0.0

 {% info_block warningBox %}

 Dynamic Multistore is currently running under an Early Access Release.
 Early Access Releases are subject to specific legal terms, they are unsupported and do not provide production-ready SLAs.
 They can also be deprecated without a General Availability Release.
 Nevertheless, we welcome feedback from early adopters on these cutting-edge, exploratory features.

 {% endinfo_block %}

-This document describes how to upgrade the Currency module.

-## Upgrading from version 3.* to version 4.0.0

-In this new version of the `Currency` module, we have added support configuration currency for each store in database.
-With the `Currency` module version 4 we have added the `spy_currency_store` database table to persist stores-locales in Zed.
-Also added column `fk_currency` into  `spy_store` for save default currency per store.

-You can find more details about the changes on the [Currency module](https://github.com/spryker/currency/releases) release page.
+In this version of the `Country` module, we have enabled the configuration of currencies per store in the database.
+The `Country` module version 4 introduces the `spy_country_store` database table to persist stores-countries in Zed.
+Also, we've added the `fk_currency`  column to the `spy_store` table for saving default currencies per store.
+You can find more details about the changes on the [Currency module release page](https://github.com/spryker/currency/releases).

 *Estimated migration time: 5 min*